 27. Live Twice

 The folks behind Jigger and Pony present a new-style Japanese cocktail bar – Live Twice.
 The menu is divided into two categories: one life for yourself and one for your dreams (inspired by Nancy Sinatra’s “You Only Live Twice”).
 For the classicist, go for the mizuwari, a blend of Nikka Coffey Grain Whisky and Nikka Coffey Malt Whisky that’s steeped in a pot with Hokkaido soft water for a minimum of three days.
-The fuzzy navel is for those who are in party mode – a classic mix of vodka, peach and orange juice.
+Or sip on the Drops of Dew – a smooth and elegant tipple crafted with bourbon and chardonnay, made sweeter with rock melon nectar and a sprig of thyme.

 Live Twice, 18-20 Bukit Pasoh Road, Singapore 089834

 28. Junior The Pocket Bar

 Having moved to the Ann Siang Hill enclave, this pocket bar sports a bigger space while still retaining its nondescript, speakeasy demeanour.
-It also boasts a rotating drinks menu, which means you can now swig on disoctheque-themed tipples like wingman which has cognac, lime, raspberry and blueberry.
+It also boasts an extensive drink menu fit for royalty.
+Inspired by daily meals of a royal Joseon family, the cocktails include ingredients like makgeolli, dalgona and gojuchang.
 Don’t forget to pair these festive drinks with substantial bar bites like orange chicken and meatballs.

 Junior The Pocket Bar, 6 Ann Siang Hill, Singapore 069787